SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 Click **Save** to apply your settings.

 When the tenant is created, it is automatically provisioned with a first, administrative user ("Administrator's username").
-This administrator can create first users and set their permissions.
+This administrator can create other users and set their permissions.
 The first user cannot be deleted to prevent you from locking yourself out.

+**Still true?**
 From the management tenant, you can enable other tenants to create subtenants.
 To do so, check "Allow creation of subtenants".

 ![Tenant-creation](/guides/users-guide/createtenant.png)